rudynakodach/BlockBreakers/README.md

     Permission: `blockbreakers.areabreaker.give`
 ```
 # Configuration
+~~Currently the plugin is limited to 5 tiers.~~ The amount of tiers is fully configurable as well as each parameter of it.

 Each type of a breaker is defined seperately in the config.
-Currently the plugin is limited to 5 tiers.

 ```
 `breakers` is the root for all the types.